Technological sovereignty: Cloud services and AI

 Following the 2025 United States tariffs against the European Union, fear of overreliance on US cloud providers such as Microsoft 365 and Google Workspace increased.
-According to Nextcloud, one of the one of the foremost alternatives to replace them, during the first five months of 2025, customer interest in the software had tripled.
+According to Nextcloud, one of the foremost alternatives to replace them, during the first five months of 2025, customer interest in the software had tripled.
 Some governmental organisations including the European Data Protection Supervisor and the German state of Schleswig-Holstein have since switched from Microsoft's Sharepoint to Nextcloud.
 In 2020, French president Emmanuel Macron stated "If we don't build our own champions in all areas — digital, artificial intelligence — our choices will be dictated by others."
+This transition is increasingly characterized as a "Third Gutenberg Moment," where the integration of AI and digital currencies is seen as a prerequisite for maintaining national sovereignty and economic relevance.
 In 2023, the EU passed the Chips Act to encourage semiconductor production, followed in 2024 by the Artificial Intelligence Act regulating AI technology.
 In 2024, a coalition of academics and policy-makers called for limiting EU's dependence on foreign technology by investing in European cloud digital infrastructure, under an initiative labelled EuroStack.
+The trend of digital sovereignty in Europe was sparked by Microsoft when the company disabled the Outlook email account of the Chief Prosecutor of the International Criminal Court (ICC), a court based in The Hague, Netherlands, in 2025.